NATIVE INDIGENOUS ANIMATION LAB

 TAKE NOTE: Please have patience as we are currently updating all Screenwriter Labs pages.

-Film went on to stream at HBO and won a RNCI Red Nation Awards for "Best Animation Short'
+Film went on to stream at HBO and win a RNCI Red Nation Awards for "Best Animation Short' 2019.
+In 2022 Alba Garcia will create her first Children's TV Series alongside Bronx Net TV channel.

 Dak’Toká Taíno, (I am Taíno)